 An independent study.
-Topics covered will be material not included in PHY 108.
-Course is a supplement to the PHY 108 course that will allow students with a particular interest to go beyond the topics covered in the PHY 108 course.
+Topics covered will be material not included in PHY 108 (PHYS 110).
+Course is a supplement to the PHY 108 (PHYS 110) course that will allow students with a particular interest to go beyond the topics covered in the PHY 108 (PHYS 110) course.
 Topics included: light and optics.

-PHY 121 Physics I
+PHY 121 (PHYS 151) Physics I

 The first of a two-semester sequence, this course stresses the qualitative and quantitative aspects of vector analysis, kinematics, dynamics, energy concepts, and includes an introduction to thermodynamics.
 Particular topics include projectile motion, circular motion, simple machines, thermal properties of matter, and heat transfer.
-(3 lec, 0 lab) Prerequisites: A functional knowledge of algebra and trigonometry is required.
-This may be demonstrated by a grade of C or higher MAT 114; a grade of C or higher in MAT 120; or by instructor permission.
-Corequisite: PHY 122
+(3 lec, 0 lab) Prerequisites: MAT 114 (MATH 135) or MAT 120 (MATH 160) with a grade of C or higher or by instructor permission; Corequisite: PHY 122 (PHYS 152).
+A functional knowledge of algebra and trigonometry is required.

-PHY 122 Physics I Laboratory
+PHY 122 (PHYS 152) Physics I Laboratory

-Reinforces topics covered in PHY 121, Physics I. (2 lab) Corequisite: PHY 121
+Reinforces topics covered in PHY 121 (PHYS 151), Physics I. (2 lab) Corequisite: PHY 121 (PHYS 151)

-PHY 123 Physics II
+PHY 123 (PHYS 156) Physics II

 The second of a two-semester sequence, this course stresses the qualitative and quantitative aspects of vibrations and waves, electricity and magnetism, and early quantum theory.
 Particular topics include mechanical waves, sound, light, optics, DC and AC circuits and basic atomic structure.
-(3 lec) Prerequisite: PHY 121 with grade of C or higher; Corequisite: PHY 124
+(3 lec) Prerequisite: PHY 121 (PHYS 151) with grade of C or higher; Corequisite: PHY 124 (PHYS 157)

-PHY 124 Physics II Laboratory
+PHY 124 (PHYS 157) Physics II Laboratory

-Reinforces topics covered in PHY 123, Physics II.
-(2 lab) Corequisite: PHY 123
+Reinforces topics covered in PHY 123 (PHYS 156), Physics II.
+(2 lab) Corequisite: PHY 123 (PHYS 156)

-PHY 235 Radiologic Physics
+PHY 235 (PHYS 235) Radiologic Physics

 Encompasses an overview of classical physics plus a number of topics specifically directed to the radiographic technician.
 Topics will include measurements of matter and energy; mechanical and electrical work, power, and energy; DC and AC circuits; x-ray machine circuitry; and photon/matter interactions.
-Prerequisites: MAT 116 and High School Physics or PHY 108 with grade of C or higher
+Prerequisites: MAT 116 (MATH 140) and High School Physics or PHY 108 (PHYS 110) with grade of C or higher

-PLG 101 Plumbing Technology I
+PLG 101 (PLUM 101) Plumbing Technology I